 Marcia: Being an active chapter.
 If you're active and you're working for the community and you're having events, which involve your community.
 I think that puts you out there in the community's eyes.

-And it makes people want to be a part of an organization that is doing things for the community. award.
+And it makes people want to be a part of an organization that is doing things for the community.

 Mas: You have to serve a purpose and fulfill a need.
 Our newsletter ... it's a community effort.
 We spearhead that.
 People write articles and such.
 We try to keep alive Japanese culture: bonsai, ikebana, taiko, cultural school, film festival, cultural fairs, hanamatsuri and obon.

 (Above) Mas and Marcia

 Hashimoto received the

 George Inagaki Chapter

-of the Biennium Award at last year's JACL national
+of the Biennium Award at

-convention in Chicago.
-It

-was the second time the

-Watsonville-Santa Cruz JACL had received the

 On a little-known fact.